 I was already knowledgeable and passionate about prairies before starting this project, but I was still deeply moved and inspired by what I found within a single square meter.
 Far from the drab patches of grass many people imagine them to be, prairies are vibrant and dynamic ecological communities, consisting of complex webs of interacting organisms.
 There is abundant beauty in prairies, and while you might have to look closely to see some aspects of it, you also don’t have to go far to find it.
 I hope this project helps inspire people to explore prairies near them, and to help ensure that prairie ecosystems remain diverse and healthy well into the future.

-As of October 13, 2018, I have photographed 100 different species of plants and animals within my little square meter plot.
-That includes 12 plant species, 21 different flies, 17 beetles, and 14 bees.
-Here a few selected images from the hundreds of photos I’ve taken within a single square meter of Lincoln Creek Prairie:
+By the end of the year-long project, I photographed 113 different species of plants and animals within my little square meter plot.
+That includes 15 plant species, 22 different flies, 18 beetles, and 14 bees.